Pekshn/FinancialNewsML/README.md

 FinancialNewsSentimentAnalysis.mlmodel is created with this steps:
 1. Open "Resources and Logic for creating MLModel" folder
-2. Reconfigure newFilePath property if needed
+2. Reconfigure newFilePath property in playground file if needed
 3. Run playground file to create ML model.

 The all-data.csv dataset file has been downloaded and added to the playground resources.